cambridge-ceu/csd3/systems/setup.md

     # mamba repoquery depends -a r-peer
     ```

+    This is somewhat overshooting, which will be appropriate if a lot of R packages are also installed.

     Overall, these appear to be outdated if other R packages are called unless they are also installed.
+In fact, `dyn.load("peer.so")` gives no error so advtange has been taken to make it available.
+Closely related is the OUTRIDER package, which demonstrates how to implement similar model, see, `vigette("OUTRIDER")`.